cloudflowlabs/cloudflowlabs-dbt/README.md

 Welcome to cloudflowlabs dbt project!
-This repository is used in CloudFlow Lab's multipart series: [DBT for Data Engineering: A Beginner's Guide ](https://www.youtube.com/watch?v=5B4FhKVEvYg)
+This repository is used in CloudFlow Lab's multi-part series: [DBT for Data Engineering: A Beginner's Guide ](https://www.youtube.com/watch?v=5B4FhKVEvYg)

 ### Prerequisites